 Read on for a complete guide to Uluwatu

-Day 5: Head to hip Canggu
+Day 5 of your week in Bali: Head to hip Canggu

 This is where you’ll find all the hip young crowds, fantastic restaurants, and boutiques.
 When I first visited Canggu, it felt to me like I’d stepped into a Balinese version of Amsterdam.
 What is hip in NYC, LA, London and other big cities will be big in Canggu.
 Trust me, you’ll find kombucha there.
 A one week Bali itinerary would not be complete without hitting up one of the hottest spots on the island of the gods.